-- Provide the estimated development cost (EDC) of the development prepared in accordance with the relevant planning circular using the Standard Form of EDC Report; and - Provide an estimate of the retained and new jobs that would be created during the construction and operational phases of the development, including details of the methodology to determine the figures provided.
+- a detailed calculation of the EDC of the development prepared in accordance with the relevant planning circular using the Standard Form of EDC Report. - an estimate of the retained and new jobs that would be created during the construction and operational phases, including details of the methodology to determine the figures provided.